ERICKA R. KAY

 Parched but productive: How drought alters hemp phytochemistry and its ripple effects on the associated insect community

-To explore this, we grew 150 hemp plants outdoors at the NV Agricultural Experiment Station Greenhouse Complex in 2018, 2019 and 2020, applying three different water treatments to examine how soil moisture levels effect CBD concentration, net yield, and phytochemical diversity.
+Producers aim to increase the yield of target phytochemicals, such as CBD, while minimizing inputs and staying within legal thresholds of THC.
+Previous research indicates that drought stress can increase target phytochemicals, but whether this translates to an overall increase in the net yield of these phytochemicals remains unclear.
+To explore this, we grew 150 hemp plants outdoors at the NV Agricultural Experiment Station Greenhouse Complex (2018, 2019 and 2020), applying three different water treatments to examine how soil moisture levels effect CBD concentration, net yield, and phytochemical diversity.
 Additionally, we investigated how changes in phytochemistry might mediate interactions with the insect community by collecting arthropods from the plants to observe any effects on insect community and herbivory.
 The harvested plant matter was also used to create artificial diets for Lepidopteran feeding bioassays.

 Into the wild: The effects of natural and artificial selection on hemp phytochemistry and arthropod communities